appwrite/demos-for-vue/example-locale_api/README.md

 npm install appwrite
 ```

-and finally we will launch the React development server with:
+And finally we will launch the React development server with:

 ```shell
 npm run serve -- --port [port_number_of_api_endpoint]